joeytwiddle/significant-white-space/README.md

 - Multi-line block comments `/* ... */` are somewhat supported, but small comment blocks in the middle of a line can cause trouble (e.g. on a line introducing an indented/curled code block).
 (Reason: splitLineAtComment returns two Strings, left and right.
 We could change that return to [start_state, code/comment, comment/code, code/comment, ..., comment/code, end_state])

-- You can still express short `{ ... }` blocks on-one-line if you want to, but don't mix things up.
-Specifically do not follow a curly by text and then newline and indent.
-That mid-line curly will not be stripped, whilst the indent will cause a new one to be injected.

 - FIXED: Semicolon injection's inability to detect multi-line comments and trailing comments can cause them to appear unwantedly.
 (SWS's algorithm basically works one line at a time, with a lookahead for the indent of the next non-empty line.)
 You can either stick with a strict single-line comment style, or try to stop caring about odd semicolons appearing in comments!

-- Since indentation is required to create curlies `{` `}`, if you attempt to create a class or function (or any block) with an empty body, you had better add an indented dummy line too (e.g. a comment) or you won't get curlies (and with SCI you will get a semicolon).
+- Since indentation is required to create curlies `{` `}`, if you attempt to create a class or function (or any block) with an empty body, you had better add an indented dummy line too (e.g. a single `//` comment) or you won't get curlies (and with SCI you will get a semicolon).

 - In Javascript, object and function definitions sometimes end with `};`.
 When semicolon removal/injection is enabled, both these tokens will be stripped when decurling to sws, and the semicolon will *not* be re-introduced on curling.
 However the semicolon can be retained by wrapping the definition in brackets, leaving a third symbol on the last line: `} );`

 - OLD `doNotCurlMultiLineParentheses` You must choose between allowing multi-line expressions (provided they are wrapped in `(`...`)`) or allowing the definition of new indented blocks within `(`...`)` expressions.
 For languages where you often declare anonymous functions or implementations and pass them immediately, you probably want the latter.
 The option is currently called doNotCurlMultiLineParentheses.
 Perhaps we can track a stack of what nested blocks we are in (e.g. `"{{{(({"`), although since we have no `{`s in sws files, `{` must be always implied by indentation, but at least we can avoid semicolon injection in flat or only-partially-indented multi-line expressions.
 However this is not an easy task, we would need to correctly parse strings and *regexps* to discard non-structural `{ } ( )` symbols.

 - For the moment you will not have much joy with `#ifdef` preprocessor macros.
 They will suffer from semicolon and experience curly insertion just like normal code if their bodies are indented.

 - I have not thought about how one would declare a typedef struct.
 That should work fine, although the final outer text will get pushed onto its own line after the closing `}`.